 9th Circuit rules that National Guard can deploy to Portland

-The appeals court overturned the ruling of a lower court judge in Oregon, and clears the way for President Trump to deploy the National Guard to Portland.
+A divided federal appeals court for the 9th Circuit on Monday overturned a temporary restraining order put in place by a federal judge in Portland — removing the legal impediment that was preventing the Trump administration from sending National Guard troops to Portland, Oregon.

-A federal appeals court ruled Monday that President Trump can send members of the National Guard to Portland.

-“After considering the record at this preliminary stage, we conclude that it is likely that the President lawfully exercised his statutory authority,” the Ninth Circuit judges wrote.
+"After considering the record at this preliminary stage, we conclude that it is likely that the President lawfully exercised his statutory authority under 10 U.S.C. § 12406(3), which authorizes the federalization of the National Guard when 'the President is unable with the regular forces to execute the laws of the United States,'" the majority wrote in its decision.

-The U.S. Court of Appeals for the 9th Circuit overturned a temporary restraining order put in place by a federal judge in Portland more than two weeks ago.
+It's unclear what impact this ruling will immediately have on the ground.
+The 9th Circuit's decision applies to only one of the two temporary restraining orders that U.S. District Judge Karin Immergut issued this month blocking the deployment.

-The ruling comes in the wake of a series of Trump authorizations to deploy National Guard troops to American cities including Los Angeles, Washington D.C., and Chicago.
-President Trump has said the deployments are necessary to protect the work of ICE agents, and reduce crime.
+The ruling comes in the wake of a series of Trump authorizations to deploy National Guard troops to American cities including Los Angeles, Washington, D.C., and Chicago.
+President Trump has said the deployments are necessary to protect the work of Immigration and Customs Enforcement agents and reduce crime.

 On Oct.
-16, a federal appeals court upheld an earlier district court ruling in Illinois, temporarily blocking the president’s federalization and deployment of the National Guard deployment there.
+16, a federal appeals court upheld an earlier District Court ruling in Illinois, temporarily blocking the president's federalization and deployment of the National Guard there.
 The Trump administration has asked the Supreme Court to intervene.

 Trump called the National Guard to Portland last month